Lauren’s POTS Recovery Story

 Other conditions I had were mitochondrial dysfunction, adrenal fatigue, leaky gut syndrome, multiple latent viral infections including Epstein-Barr and Roseola, systemic yeast infection (Candida), recurrent bacterial infections, heavy metal (lead and arsenic) toxicity, and suspected Lyme/Bartonella/Babesia infections.
 Due to the immense discomfort of these conditions combined, depression and anxiety were natural additions to the list.

 While in high school, I began experiencing a growing list of pollen allergies, food allergies and sensitivities in addition to chronic sinus infections, exercise-induced asthma, and digestive complications and pain.
 Years of allergy shots only exacerbated my existing allergies and led to a development of more allergies.
 I did my best to deal with the stress of academia while my allergies worsened alongside my older sister’s grim struggle with Central Nervous System Lyme Disease.
-[Christine received IV/PICC line antibiotics and used DNRS for herself and is also well.
-Her story is found at www.lymetolimeade.com]
+Her story is found at www.lymetolimeade.com

 During this Allergy Skin Test, I reacted to 54 of the 76 foods, pollens, and animals tested.
-I was given dual EpiPens as I was told I would need both, oral antihistamines, emergency inhalers, and was recommended a regimen of nasal washes.
-While these did not resolve my allergies, they kept me somewhat afloat.
+I was prescribed to carry dual EpiPens as I was told I would need both, oral antihistamines, emergency inhalers, and was recommended a regimen of nasal washes.
+While these did not fully manage my allergies, they kept me somewhat afloat.
 This test was taken early on in my illness.
 Had this test been conducted later on, we are sure I would have reacted positive to every antigen tested.

 I underwent series of unsuccessful treatments including multiple rounds of anti-virals, antibiotics, anti-fungals, wart-removal surgery, and one attempt at metal chelation therapy.
-The anti-viral Valcyte was so volatile, I was rushed to the hospital via ambulance after I had passed out in a bathroom on campus.
+The anti-viral Valcyte was so disruptive, I was rushed to the hospital via ambulance after I was found passed out in a bathroom on campus.
 I was later told that my heart rate was inaudible by stethoscope and my blood pressure so low it did not register on the blood pressure cuff.
-Needless to say, I discontinued the medication Valcyte after the second time it sent me to the ER.
-In terms of antibiotics, as soon as I finished one round, immediately I required another as the infection would return in full force.
+Needless to say, I discontinued the medication Valcyte after the second time I was sent to the ER.
+As for antibiotics, as soon as I finished one round, almost immediately I required another as the infection would return in full force.
 I was on the anti-fungal Diflucan for several months at a time, always requiring another course after I had completed another half-year round.
 And no matter how many times the Podiatrist removed the warts on my feet, they came back as if they had never been surgically removed.
-It was clear to all of us that my immune system was not doing its job, but at the time, we had no idea how to reverse it despite our numerous and sometimes very desperate attempts.
+It was clear to all of us that my immune system was not able to do its job, but at the time, we had no idea how to support it despite our numerous and sometimes very desperate attempts to help.

 All the while, each of these treatments further weakened my body and overloaded my nervous system.
-I became incredibly resistant to sleep – requiring unusually high doses of medication to feel only slightly drowsy.
+I became incredibly resistant to sleep – requiring unusually high doses of medication to feel mildly drowsy.
 During this experimentation period to find medication that would help me sleep, I had a serious reaction to a tranquilizer.
 From it, I developed a sizable hyperkinetic movement disorder in the form of chronic non-epileptic seizures.
 I convulsed and twitched uncontrollably for hours on end which often resulted in a trip to the Emergency Room.
 Even after discontinuing the problematic medication immediately, my body continued to shake and convulse a year later.
-After all of this, it felt as though the neural pathways in my brain had short circuited and fried – likely not far from the truth.
+The doctors explained this was very unexpected; however, they believed the medication had damaged my dopamine receptors.
+From my perspective, it felt as though my brain had short circuited and fried.

 ozonetherapyFor the extreme exhaustion, I sought treatment from a well-known Chronic Fatigue Clinic.
 There I tried numerous combinations of supportive and energizing medications and supplements.
-The IV Nutrient Therapy was actually counterproductive, not to mention I became violently ill after each session.
-After this treatment, test results showed the mitochondrial output of my cells had significantly reduced and to that of an elderly woman.
+The IV Nutrient Therapy was counterproductive, as I became violently ill after each session.
+After this treatment, test results showed the mitochondrial output of my cells had significantly reduced to that of an elderly woman.
 The treatment was not only ineffective, but it greatly worsened my condition.
-For the multiple latent infections I had developed, I was treated with Major Autohemotherapy (MAH) Ozone Treatment with Ultra Violet Blood Irradiation (UVBI) at my Functional Medicine Clinic.
+For the multiple latent infections I had developed, I was treated with Major Autohemotherapy (MAH) Ozone Treatment with Ultra Violet Blood Irradiation (UVBI) at a Functional Medicine Clinic.
 This IV treatment irradiates pathogens in the blood by having it injected with ozone that goes into a machine under UV light before being returned to the body.
-After four rounds of this treatment, I could no longer continue due to the severity and intensity of my reactions where I would become violently ill after each session.
+After four rounds of this treatment, I could no longer continue due to the severity and intensity of my reactions where I would become violently ill after each session and subsequently weaker.

 I became unable to sit or stand for more than a moment – and even that was done with great difficulty and pain.
-As you can imagine, I put my schooling on hold and moved back to my parents’ house.
-I required full-time care from my amazing mother, Cheri.
+As you might imagine, I put my schooling on hold and moved back to my parents’ house.
+I required full-time care from my amazing mother and a hired nurse.
 The chest pain, tachycardia, low blood pressure, and blood pooling in my legs limited me to a full lying down position.
-The blood pooling was so prominent, my legs swelled and become visibly purple if not elevated above my heart.
+The blood pooling was so prominent, my legs swelled and became visibly purple if not elevated above my heart.
 Lying down however was also extremely uncomfortable.
-Between the incessant palpitations and excruciating nerve pain in my chest and foot that had involuntarily curled and locked all my toes closed, it was very difficult to remain in the reclined position which I was confined to.
+Between the chronic palpitations and burning nerve pain in my chest and foot that had involuntarily curled and locked all my toes closed, it was very difficult to be in the reclined position which I was confined to.

 mayo-clinic-1Twice I went to the Mayo Clinic in Rochester, Minnesota where the physicians are the best of the best.
 I was hopeful and excited to learn the information they were going to share with me.
 They were exceedingly proficient at naming me with a number of diagnoses (all the ones you saw at the top) after the intensive neurological and immunological testing was complete.
-But to my surprise, the team of doctors explained to me they were not sure a solution existed for me.
-Perhaps more interestingly, it wasn’t that my condition was something they hadn’t seen before, it was that an effective treatment was not known to them.
-Despite this hurdle of mystery, we continued on with their best Postural Orthostatic Tachycardia Syndrome treatment.
+However, the team of doctors respectfully explained to me they were not sure a solution existed for me.
+Perhaps more interestingly, it wasn’t that my condition was something they hadn’t seen before, it was that effective treatment was not known to them.
+Despite this cloud of mystery, we continued on with their best Postural Orthostatic Tachycardia Syndrome suggestions.

-Over the coming months, I was put on a combination of a non-selective beta-blocker to decrease my heart rate (Nadolol) and the corticosteroid (Florinef), thigh-high compression stockings, and high salt diet to increase my blood pressure.
-This combination somewhat stabilized my blood pressure and heart rate for a short time, but quite oddly, my chest pain and ability to sit upright never improved.
+Over the coming months, I was put on a combination of a non-selective beta-blocker to decrease my heart rate (Nadolol) and the corticosteroid (Florinef), thigh-high compression stockings, and high salt diet to increase my blood volume and pressure.
+This combination stabilized my blood pressure and heart rate, but quite oddly, my chest pain and ability to sit upright never improved.
 This was perplexing for all of us.
 With my numbers improved, why was I still debilitated?
-From there, my parents spent more than $100,000 out-of-pocket on treatments and therapies to find the answer.
+From there, my parents spent more than $100,000 out-of-pocket to find more effective treatment.
 In the end, I had seen over 35 medical specialists.
-I tried everything from traditional and experimental allopathic treatments to other various alternative and energy-based approaches only to get worse and worse still.
-I had the best, most experienced physicians, but my health state had confounded every expertise.
-No one had yet mentioned the possible application of Limbic System Neural Rehabilitation or had described my condition being complicated by an acquired Limbic System Impairment.
-This would come much later.

 During the lowest times, my loving family fed me when I was too weak to lift food to my mouth.
-Then, when my adrenal glands lost their ability to produce any discernible quantity of cortisol, my doctors prescribed me high doses of the steroid.
+Then, when my adrenal glands lost their ability to produce adequate cortisol, my doctors prescribed me high doses of the steroid.
 Unfortunately, a side effect I experienced with the drug was intermittent, uncontrollable rage.
 At one moment, my mind would be calm and the next, I was screaming and pounding my fists on the hard floor to the point of injury.
 I was absolutely terrified at what was happening and my inability to override these hulk-like “biochemical glitches.”
-Day after day, I was confined to my bed, and all I could do was listen to audiobooks on a CD-player that slowed down the rate of speech so it wouldn’t startle or agitate me.
+Day after day, I was confined to my bed, and all I could do was listen to audiobooks on a CD-player that slowed down the rate of speech so it wouldn’t startle or agitate me further.
 Despite my parents’ extraordinary efforts to find a helpful treatment, the pain and discomfort were persistent and intolerable.
 My outlook worsened when more than half my hair fell out.
 My condition was accompanied by intense feelings of despair, hopelessness, frustration, and no shortage of tears.
-I was bedridden and was trapped in a body that did not function.
-Things remained this way until I found something that helped.
+I was bedridden and I was trapped in a body that could not function.

-This is my recumbent wheelchair.
-When I was not in my bed, I was in this contraption.
-By the time this photo was taken, I had already gained back the 30 lbs I had lost thanks to the AIP and GAPS diets.
-I do not have pictures previous to this time because before then, my family and doctors did not see hope in my future, and didn’t wish to record my long and painful decline.
+This is my tilt-in-space wheelchair.
+When I was not in bed, I was in my sarcastically named “hot wheels”.
+While a necessary and useful tool, the wheelchair was difficult to transport and even more difficult to navigate.
+To this day, I don’t know how my Mom managed to push me around establishments or open doors with the immense footprint that it had.
+By the time this photo was taken, I had already gained back the 30 lbs I had lost.
+I do not have pictures previous to this time because before then, my family and doctors did not see hope in my future, and they didn’t wish to record my long and painful decline.

-My doctors, family, and I did not see a way out until I began experiencing positive results with the addition of the Dynamic Neural Retraining System.
-To this day, I have not seen a more effective protocol to catalyze improvement for Dysautonomia and Postural Orthostatic Tachycardia Syndrome than Limbic System Neural Rehabilitation.
+My doctors, family, and I did not see a way out until I began experiencing positive results with the addition of the Dynamic Neural Retraining System in 2013.

-As if better functioning wasn’t sweet enough, my husband and I received the greatest gift of all – a family of our own.
+As if better health and functioning weren’t sweet enough, I got married, and after that my husband and I received the greatest gifts of all – a family of our own.
 Our son and daughter are our greatest joys.

 img_4759-edit-for-web_skinnyfb_026-4